Best Online Doctorate in Psychology Programs

 Each state sets its own requirements, which you can meet during your doctorate or after graduating.
 For example, Washington state requires 3,300 hours of supervised experience, with the option to complete up to 1,500 hours after graduation.

 Many psychologists complete this requirement as part of their doctoral program.
 Programs incorporate practicums, internships, and other supervised training opportunities.
-You can also meet supervised experience requirements through a postdoc or postgraduate internship.
+In some states, you can also meet supervised experience requirements through a postdoc or postgraduate internship.

 Check the licensing requirements in your state for more information.